neoforged/.github/primers/26.2/index.md

         - `submitModelPart` no longer takes in the `boolean`s for whether its sheeted or has foil
         - `submitShapeOutline` - Submits a voxel shape to draw an outline of.
         - `submitCustomGeometry` can now take in the outline color
+        - `submitNameTag` no longer takes in the squared distance to the camera `double`
+        - `submitBreakingBlockModel` now takes in a list of `BlockStatModelPart`s instead of a `BlockStateModel` and a `long` seed
+        - `submitParticleGroup` now takes in a `QuadParticleRenderState` instead of a `SubmitNodeCollector$ParticleGroupRenderer`
+        - `submitGizmoPrimitives` - Submits the gizmo primitive to render.
     - `OutlineBufferSource` is now `AutoCloseable`
         - The constructor now takes in the `MultiBufferSource$BufferSource` outline buffer
         - `endFrame` - When everything that should be uploaded is done for the frame.
     - `RenderBuffers` is now `AutoCloseable`
         - `endFrame` - When everything that should be uploaded is done for the frame.
+        - `crumblingBufferSource` is removed
     - `RenderPipelines`
         - Pipelines using the `DepthStencilState` have their values inverted
             - `CompareOp` depth test uses `GREATER_THAN_OR_EQUAL` instead of `LESS_THAN_OR_EQUAL`